 The goth headpiece of our dark and stormy day dreams #Fashion#birdcage veil#colored wedding veils#feathers#goth#hat#headpiece#nautical Posted Feb 22 2016 Catherine Clark bijouxandbits Photos by: Studio Casamento Photos by Studio Casamento Related Post Our hearts are black and blue from this goth fantasy wedding Royal blue and black details, a black dragon cake, the bride's corseted dream gown, and tons of steampunk, goth, and Victorian-inspired garb on the guests...
 Read more We'll soon be sharing Brittany and Taylor's goth history nerd wedding featuring an amazing Cthulhu cake, nerd burlesque, and some epic goth fashion.
 The latter of which is our current interest that we couldn't wait to preview.
 Brittany's ship-themed goth headpiece was made by Kopf Traeume, who also makes FABULOUS headpieces with horns, feathers, bird cages, and tons of flora.
 The rest of the wedding is going to knock your socks off, but we'll get to that later.
 For now, you get a sneaky peeky of this goth headpiece of our dark wonderland dreams.
 Related Post A creepy and elegant gothic wedding Samantha and Steven both look pretty flawless with their extensive ink, perfectly coiffed 'dos (including purple curls!), and awesome fashion.
 And then I saw their reception space: candelabras, a spooky… Read More Are you ravenous for the whole wedding?
 Stay tuned!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS 17 printable gift boxes for wedding cake favors NEXT 5 ways to cope with depression while planning a wedding Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
+Fix Typo Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS 17 printable gift boxes for wedding cake favors NEXT 5 ways to cope with depression while planning a wedding Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
-Notify me of follow-up comments by email.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.